 The Subscriber generates the key and activation material, on a system managed by trusted administrators.

-The private key and activation material is generated by the Subscriber so there is no key delivery to the Subscriber.
+If the private key is generated remotely, it MUST follow the stipulations for key generation and delivery to the subscriber described in the infrastructure key profile.
+If the private key and activation material are generated by the Subscriber locally, there is no key delivery to the Subscriber.

 The key MAY be stored by the subscriber for archival purposes.
 In this case, the key SHOULD be stored without activation data, and the activation data for the archived copy, if different, SHOULD be at least as strong as the activation data of the original key.